top of page

 A Valuable Lifelong Friendship

 When Lisa was in the 10th grade, she moved away with her mom.
 We kept in touch.
 Lisa went on to graduate high school and college, study abroad, and make her mark with a career in higher education.
 Lisa served in the field of admissions and career counseling at Regent University for ninteen years.
-She impacted the paths of countless gratuates until her position was eliminated in 2021.
+She impacted the paths of countless graduates until her position was eliminated in 2021.

 In 2012, Lisa's mother, Marie Olson, passed away following a brave battle with Alzheimer's Disease.
 From the time Lisa was adopted from an orphanage in India in 1980, until her mother's illness made it impossible, in 2008, Marie was Lisa's sole caregiver.
 She met Lisa's every need with love and selflessness.
 Since that time, Lisa has had to employ caregivers to assist her with the daily tasks you and I take for granted.
 While Lisa has been blessed to have many wonderful caregivers throughout the years, her longing for the type of loving care that only a mother can provide, has left a great hole in Lisa's heart and in her emotional wellbeing.
 It has also left a substantial hole in Lisa's financial wellbeing.

 Although Lisa maintained full-time employment throughout her adult life, her monthly income has never been sufficient to cover the full cost of hired caregivers.
 Until recently becoming unemployed, her base salary was $43,000 annually.
 Her current caregiving cost is $86,892 annually.
 The majority of her retirement and savings, accumulated while her mom was her caregiver, has been depleted to pay for the caregiving deficit left since her passing.
+Each month, it remains unknown if her financial needs will be met.

 “I praise you because I am fearfully and wonderfully made; your works are wonderful,